kristyluk/DS4002CS3/README.md

 ### This repository is organized as follows:
 1. DATA
     - full_data.csv --> orginial dataset before cleaning
-    - cleaned_data.csv --> cleaned dataset with no N/As
+    - cleaned_data.csv --> cleaned dataset
     - 20th_century_data.csv --> data from the cleaned dataset, but only from 1960-2001 for the ARIMA modeling
-    - Data Appendix.pdf --> Data Appendix for all variables in the dataset used for project
+    - Data Appendix.pdf --> Data Appendix for all variables in the dataset used in the project

 2. SCRIPT
     - final_script.ipynb --> a full script containing all of the code needed to reproduce results

 3. Reference Materials
     - ARIMA for Time Series Forecasting_A Complete Guide.pdf --> additional information about ARIMA forcasting
-    - Gender pay gap remained stable over past 20 years in US.pdf --> more in depth article about gender wage disparities
+    - Gender pay gap remained stable over past 20 years in US.pdf --> more in depth article about gender wage disparities in the US

 4. CS3 Case Study Hook Document.pdf